-To login to the system, click the "login" link in the top, right corner of the page
+To login to the system, click the "Log in" link in the top, right corner of the page.
+It might say "Guest."

 Enter the username and password for your college.
+You may have a separate personal account, but be sure to use the college account.